Healthplan Spain

 The short answer: not necessarily.

-When you apply for the family member of an EU citizen card, you are granted a five-year residence and work permit.
+When you apply for the family member of an EU citizen card, you are granted a five-year residence and work permit (often called the community card).
 If your legal relationship ends during that period, there are two possible outcomes:

 • If you meet specific criteria (outlined below), you may keep your EU card for the remainder of the 5-year period and even renew it independently of the EU citizen.